JAIIB PPB Principles and Practices of Banking Short Notes Module-wise

-3. FI are financial institutions which provide long term funds for industry and agriculture.
+3. FI are financial institutions that provide long-term funds for industry and agriculture.

-4. Co-operative banks are allowed to raise deposits and give advances from/to public.
+4. Co-operative banks are allowed to raise deposits and give advances from/to the public.

-5. Urban co-operative banks are controlled by State government and RBI.
+5. Urban cooperative banks are controlled by the State government and RBI.

-7. CRR is a percentage of demand and time liabilities of a bank which is deposits held by the bank.
+7. CRR is a percentage of demand and time liabilities of a bank which are deposits held by the bank.

-8. SLR is a percentage of demand and time liabilities of a bank which is held in prescribed
+8. SLR is a percentage of demand and time liabilities of a bank that is held in prescribed

 government securities by the bank.